Serendipitous Psychotherapy

-Guiding YOU to becoming the BEST version of YOURSELF.
+Guiding you to becoming the

-Guiding YOU to becoming the BEST version of YOURSELF.
+Guiding you to becoming the

-About Kelley Kitley
+About

 Kelley Kitley is a Licensed Clinical Social Worker with over 20 years of experience in the field.
 She is a sought after national mental health media expert and author who has appeared in hundreds of publications, podcasts, live news, and radio.
+She is known in the media as America’s Social Worker.

 Kelley has an eclectic array of experience using a holistic approach.
 Her areas of expertise include anxiety and depression, PTSD, obsessive-compulsive disorder, enhancing relationships with couples, using a short term model called cognitive behavioral therapy (CBT.)
 Kelley also works with patients in longer term treatment to work through trauma,(including rape and sexual abuse) eating disorders, substance abuse, loss and phase of life issues.